Doublezer0/TinyFileDialogsUE4/README.md

 # TinyFileDialogsUE4
 A plugin that adds the TinyFileDialogs cross-platform lib as accessible blueprint nodes for Unreal Engine 4.
+Original source for TinyFileDialog can be found at http://tinyfiledialogs.sourceforge.net

 Copyright 2019 - f00n.com - Marc Rogerson